Construction Field Operations, AAS

 - Field Engineer’s Assistant – Monitors activities at construction sites and reports to Project Engineer and/or Owner’s Representative.
 Contributes to the maintaining of the project schedule and budget, as well as ensuring compliance with the contract specifications.

-Upon completion of the Construction Field Operation Technology Associate of Applied Science Degree, a student may enroll in the Construction Engineering Technology Bachelor of Science Degree.
+Upon completion of the Associate of Applied Science in Construction Field Operations, a student may bridge to the Bachelor of Science in Construction Engineering Technology (299103BS).
 There are a series of bridgework courses in math and science that must first be completed.
-Please refer to the Construction Engineering Technology Bachelor of Science Degree Curriculum Guide for further information or contact the program director.
+Please contact the program director for further information.

 |Select one of the following:||3-4|